For Parents of Students in the Freshman Class

 please complete the online Handbook Agreement at www.thayer.org/HandbookAgreement.|

-All freshmen write a research paper during the second term in their world history classes.
-This paper is the focus of the course for the entire term.
+All freshmen write a research paper bewtween Winter Break and Spring Break during the second term in their world history classes.
+This paper is the focus of the course for the entire first half of the term.
 While the exact length of the paper and the choice of topic may vary slightly from teacher to teacher, the concept of the project is the same for all classes.
 To prevent students from feeling overwhelmed by the project, the research process is broken up into manageable steps.
 Throughout, students have time to meet regularly with their teachers to master the steps.
 The term begins with how to choose a topic and moves through finding scholarly sources, note taking, thesis writing, outlining, writing, documentation, and revising.
 The goal is that each student gains greater confidence in his or her ability to find and process information and to synthesize it in written and spoken forms.

 As part of this process, students work closely with the Upper School librarians, who in turn collaborate with the teachers.
 The librarians prepare individualized library orientations for each freshman during the first term or at the beginning of the second.
 All students set up a NoodleBib account, which allows them to document their sources, create bibliographies, and take notes.
 Teachers are able to look at their source lists and provide feedback.
 More information about resources available through the library can be found in Tigerguides.

-Homecoming this year is on Saturday, October 19.
+Homecoming this year is on Saturday, October 24.
 If your child plays on any fall sports team, that team will have a home game on this date.
-There are also a lot of other activities on campus throughout the day, many of which are fun for younger siblings.
+There are also several other activities on campus throughout the day, many of which are fun for younger siblings.
 Many of the school’s clubs and organizations will set up booths, and food is served throughout the day.
-In the evening, there is usually a dance for all Upper School students.
+In the evening, there is a dance for all Upper School students.